South Carolina Product Liability Lawyer

 Warranty liability is extended to the consumer (person or business) that purchases a product or service.
 Warranties are an attempt to shift liability onto a wrongdoer in the event damage is caused by a product or service.
 Warranties often follow the product during the period of time covered, but sometimes the transfer of that product to a secondary consumer voids the warranty.

-Negligent product liability occurs when a party responsible for producing or delivering a product has caused that product to be dangerous or defective, resulting in loss or injury to the consumer.
+Negligent product liability occurs when a party responsible for producing or delivering a product has caused it to be a dangerous or defective product, resulting in loss or injury to the consumer.
+Defective product injuries can sometimes even be catastrophic injuries, which arise from defective consumer products.
+Injuries such as these can happen when a company is negligent in its manufacturing or when they don’t provide adequate warnings.

 Product liability injuries can happen anywhere and from a wide number of poorly manufactured or inadequately marked products.
-If you have been injured or made ill by a product, contact the experienced defective products lawyers in South Carolina at McWhirter, Bellinger & Associates, P.A., in South Carolina for an initial consultation.
+Product manufacturers have a responsibility to ensure their products are safe for consumers, but sometimes this doe snot happen.
+If you have been injured or made ill by a product, contact an experienced South Carolina product liability lawyer at McWhirter, Bellinger & Associates, P.A., in South Carolina for an initial consultation about your product liability lawsuit.